Blog

 Introduction

 Asset managers globally face lost tools, slow audits, and costly reactive maintenance challenges.
-However, IoT for asset tracking combined with AI offers effective, modern solutions.
+However, IoT for asset tracking combined with physical asset tagging practices helps organizations identify, label, and track assets accurately.
 IoT sensors and AI algorithms provide real-time tracking and predictive maintenance capabilities.
 From Bluetooth asset tracking to AI-driven sensors, these tools deliver continuous visibility and proactive insights.

 Implementing these innovations is essential for competitiveness, not just technology adoption.
 Moreover, IT and Operations Managers require advanced solutions to maintain asset management efficiency.
 IoT devices track location, usage, and health, while AI delivers instant alerts.
 Global adoption is surging, from 11 million devices in 2022 to 180 million by 2032.